MerosCrypto/Meros/docs/Protocol/Consensus.md

 ### Violations in Meros

 - Meros's Merit Holder's Merkle trees are created using the hash of the Entry verified in the Verification (the only supported Element).
+- Meros counts Verifications which were never archived.
 - Meros doesn't support defaulting.
 - Meros doesn't support Verifications with 'invalid' hashes.
 - Meros doesn't support `SignedSendDifficulty` or `SendDifficulty`.